 by Susan Schachter August 09, 2022 2 min read

 Wow, it’s been hot!
 How hot has it been?
 Well, according to the EPA the number of heat waves (with the one exception of the “Dust Bowl” in the 1930s) has been steadily increasing in frequency and duration in major cities across the U.S. every decade since the 1960s.
-What does this mean for our health and in particular, for our BP?
+What does this mean for our health and in particular, for our blood pressure?
 Appropriate hydration is imperative!

-When temperatures are high the body uses its fluids in the form of perspiration to cool us off and attempt to keep our internal temperature in a normal range.
+When temperatures are high the body uses it's fluids in the form of perspiration to cool us off and attempt to keep our internal temperature in a normal range.
 When this is occurring, we must make an effort to replenish those fluids so that we can avoid becoming dehydrated.
 We’re addressing dehydration due to external temperature in this Circulatory but it can also be caused by illness, fever, frequent urination, and excessive sweating.

 Being dehydrated creates a situation in which our blood volume decreases and our body retains more sodium which thickens our blood and makes it more difficult to pump.
 This decrease in blood volume/increase in blood thickness makes the rate and pressure at which our heart needs to pump increase in an effort to distribute blood throughout our body.
 In other words, it can create high blood pressure.